AlexRex/mac-setup/README.md

 ## System setup

-This will run the installer to setup the basic software for development, plus some tweaks and tools.
+We're going to run a script to setup the basic software for development, plus some tweaks and tools.

 First we need to install the xcode command line tools and then restart, so open a terminal and:

 ```shell
 xcode-select --install
 ```

 Restart and then:
 ```shell
 /usr/bin/python -c "$(curl -fsSL https://raw.githubusercontent.com/AlexRex/mac-setup/master/setup.py)"
 ```

 And just follow the instructions. :)

-## System update

-First thing you need to do, on any OS actually, is update the system!
-For that: **Apple Icon > Software Update...**

 ## System preferences